AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 If your compliance requires egress policies and you have currently implemented AWS NAT gateways, consider using `Aviatrix Egress Control <https://docs.aviatrix.com/HowTos/FQDN_Whitelists_Ref_Design.html>`_.
 Aviatrix Egress Control is the most efficient way to provide a FQDN filter for all TCP/UDP protocols.

-What are the Automation Methods for a Transit Network?
+What are the automation methods for a Transit Network?
 -------------------------------------------------------------------------

 There are multiple resources to help you automate Transit Network setup.
 Note that if you are building a Transit Network following the workflow, you should `use Terraform <https://www.terraform.io/docs/providers/aviatrix>`_.

-Does the Aviatrix Transit Network Support HA?
+Does the Aviatrix Transit Network support HA?
 -------------------------------------------------------------

 Yes.
 Aviatrix Transit Gateways operates in `ActiveMesh mode <https://docs.aviatrix.com/HowTos/activemesh_faq.html>`_.

-Why are AWS t2 series Instance Types Not Recommended for Production Deployment on a Transit GW?
+Why are AWS t2 series instance types not recommended for Production deployment on a Transit GW?
 ------------------------------------------------------------------------------------------------------------------------------

 When a t2 series Transit GW communicate with VGW over IPsec, there is a 3% packet drop for packet size less than 150 bytes by Transit GW due to an issue with AWS Xen hypervisor and the kernel version GW is using.
 This will be fixed in a future release.

 Note that this packet drop issue does not affect Spoke Gateways.

-How Do I Resize a Transit GW Instance?
+How do I Resize a Transit GW instance?
 ------------------------------------------------------

 Go to the Gateway page on the left sidebar > Transit GW and click **Edit**.
 Scroll up to Gateway Resize.
 Select the desired size and click **Change**.